MarTnquesada/dotfiles/README.md

-# martin_setup
+# dotfiles
-My personal dev setup.
+My dotfiles (synchronized with GNU Stow) and installation scripts for environments.
 A lot of choices are due to me needing to work similarly on macOS and Linux.

 ## Fast install